 Section 6.1 What is a religious non-medical healthcare institution?
+That is a rengistation moundair noaitheart moundairt

 A religious non-medical healthcare institution is a facility that provides care for a condition that would ordinarily be treated in a hospital or skilled nursing facility.
 If getting care in a hospital or a skilled nursing facility is against a member's religious beliefs, we will instead provide coverage for care in a religious non-medical healthcare institution.
 This benefit is provided only for Part A inpatient services (non-medical healthcare services).